metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 You can provide a theme object to the `MetabaseProvider` to customize the look and feel of embedded Metabase components.

-Here are is full list of theme properties supported.
+Here is the full list of theme properties supported.
 All of them are optional.

 ```ts
 const theme = {